caryoscelus/caryoscelus.github.io/index.md

 Home
 ----

 Hello, web wanderer.
-It's really strange to see someone coming here.
-Or probably not.
-You are that person from LD, aren't you?..

-Anyway, i am *caryoscelus*.
-I do various "creative" stuff.
-Mostly famous for paricipating in Ludum Dare.
-More stuff to come soon - i'm working on several projects and some of them should be finished this year.
-Meanwhile, you can check [blog][blog], even though it's a bit empty as well.
+I am *caryoscelus*.
+I write stuff.
+Code, fiction, music.
+[Too bad verb "write" does not apply to art as well (as it sometimes does in russian)].
+I don't have anything more to say here and now, so you might want to browse other pages, such as [blog][blog] or [projects][projects].

-If you want to contact me for something really important, better not try to do that via comment form bellow because it has no notifications.
+If you want to contact me for something *really important*, better not try to do that via comment form bellow because it has no notifications.
 Just use email.
 It's [caryoscelus@gmx.com][mail].